Monday, December 7, 2015

 We saw old mansions and homes that had survived the storms of time.

-We stopped at the Magnolia Hotel Museum built in 1847 serving as a lodging establishment but now it serves as a Mardi Gras Museum.
+We stopped at the Magnolia Hotel Museum, built in 1847 as a lodging establishment and now a Mardi Gras Museum.

 In it, we saw memorabilia from carnival celebrations with a variety of colorful Mardi Gras costumes.